JulianFerry/docker-project-template/README.md

 ## Development setup

-1. Modify the project name in `pyproject.toml` and run `poetry install --no-root --extras eda` to install all dependencies.
+1. Clone this repository, modify the project name in `pyproject.toml` and run `poetry install --no-root --extras eda` to install all dependencies.
 This installs:

-   - pandas, scikit-learn, flask and joblib as core dependencies
+   - sqlalchemy, pandas, scikit-learn, flask and joblib as core dependencies
    - jupyter and seaborn as extra EDA dependencies
    - flake8, pytest and pytest-cov as dev dependencies